2025 FCA Hall of Champions Luncheon:

 Rod and his wife Laura have attended Life Church since 2000.
 They have been married for 45 years and have 1 adult son (Jake), daughter-in-law (Jennifer), 1 daughter (Marli), and son-in-law (Chas) and 3 grandchildren (Hope, Tripp, and Henry).

 Doug and his wife Pam were faithful supporters to FCA over the years.
-For 12 years, they sponsored the Doug Tewell FCA Golf Tournament at Oak Tree National, raising over $600,000 through these tournaments.
+For 12 years, they sponsored the Doug Tewell FCA Golf Tournament at Oak Tree National, raising over $600,000 for FCA.
 Doug brought in golf pros, PGA Chaplain Tom Randall, and provided items to each golfer.
 His connection with venders allowed golfers to walk away from each tournament with some of the newest clubs on the tour, golf balls, jackets, and much more – all at no expense to FCA.
 Doug was willing to speak for FCA, not only in Oklahoma but throughout the country, and did so many times.
 Doug was a true ambassador for FCA in both the PGA Tour and Senior Tour.

 Luncheon Registration